Your Voice, Our Fight: We Tell Your Story Because It Matters

 What does comparative negligence mean?

-Sometimes, a car accident is not only the result of one driver’s negligence.
+Sometimes, an automobile accident is not only the result of one driver’s negligence.
 There might be many cars involved, or the injured driver may even hold some responsibility for the accident.
-Many injured individuals who are partly responsible for the accident worry they cannot receive compensation for their injuries, but this is not the case.
+Many injured individuals who are partly responsible for the accident worry that they cannot receive compensation for their injuries, but this is not the case.

 For those injured in car crashes in South Carolina, there are additional rules.
 You must file within 15 days a form that details your liability insurance (FM-10) to the South Carolina Department of Transportation.
 If you don’t, your license could be suspended.